Skip to content

 Application Log Format

-A log collector, called Fluent Bit, is used within the HCC2.
+A log collector called Fluent Bit is used to process text logs within the HCC2.
 It expects logs in a particular format to be processed fully.

 [version][YYYY-MM-DDThh:mm:ss.sssZ][loggerName][logLevel]log message